ooni/probe-cli/internal/enginenetx/DESIGN.md

 non-censored case and using additional tactics as the fallback;

-6. try to defer sending the true `SNI` on the wire, therefore trying to avoid triggering potential residual censorship for the TCP endpoint;
+6. try to defer sending the true `SNI` on the wire, therefore trying to avoid triggering potential residual censorship;

-7. provide a configuration file (`$OONI_HOME/engine/bridges.conf`) such that users can manually configure TLS dialing for any backend service and third party service that may be required by OONI Probe, therefore allowing to bypass also IP-based restrictions as long as a bridge exists.
+7. provide a configuration file (`$OONI_HOME/engine/bridges.conf`) such that users can manually configure TLS dialing for any backend service and third party service that may be required by OONI Probe, therefore allowing to bypass also IP-based restrictions as long as a known-good bridge exists.

 The rest of this document explains how we designed for achieving these goals.

 ## High-Level API

-The purpose of the `enginenetx` package is to provide a `*Network` object from which consumers can obtain a `model.HTTPTransport` or an `*http.Client`:
+The purpose of the `enginenetx` package is to provide a `*Network` object from which consumers can obtain a `model.HTTPTransport` and `*http.Client` for HTTP operations:

 ```Go
 func (n *Network) HTTPTransport() model.HTTPTransport